 Cory Roessler, a legend in the sport of kiteboarding, put it into perspective perfectly as he took his trophy and prizes at Saturday night’s award ceremony:

-“Today we may have suffered with sore muscles and cramps… but it’s a small price to pay for such a worthwhile cause.”
+“Today we may have suffered from sore muscles and cramps… but it’s a small price to pay for such a worthwhile cause.”

 Race Results: